2024-04-14

 Where there are no tribal loyalties at play, we humans are generally pretty flexible about adjusting our understandings of words.
 For example, one of my former in-laws referred to her refrigerator as "the Frigidaire."
 She would say, for example, “There’s cake in the Frigidaire.”
 A glance at the manufacturer’s label revealed that her refrigerator was actually made by Amana.
 But even at my most churlish, teen-aged self, I was not inclined to say, “No, it’s not in the Frigidaire, it’s in the refrigerator, which happens to be an Amana.”
 Would you say that?
 Me neither.
 (Especially not when there's cake being offered!)

 We simply adjust to different ways of using words.
-If Longfellow's "Song of Hiawatha” wants to call Lake Superior “Gitche Gumee,” we let him.
+If Longfellow's "Song of Hiawatha” wants to call Lake Superior “Gitche Gumee,” we let it.
 Or consider Lewis Carroll's poem, “Jabberwocky.”

 "‘Twas brillig and the slithy toves